patrick-o-code/ERP_Based_Integrated_Student_Management_System/INSTALL.md

 The following instructions are for **PostgreSQL** (for MySQL see below):

-1. Login to PostgreSQL as the postgres user:
+1. Log into PostgreSQL as the postgres user:
 ```bash
 server$ sudo -u postgres psql
 ```